intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management/ucm-icm-feature-guide.md

                     </RequiredFields>
                 </Action>
 ```
-Properties from the `Assighments` section will be filled in automatically after action execution.
+Properties from the `Assignments` section will be filled in automatically after action execution.

 ### Lookup configuration